 LED life ratings have to be measured differently than legacy lighting

 A big takeaway from the DOE's LED

-We're here to make lighting easy, as we like to say, not to beat you over the head with lighting terminology.
+We're here to make lighting easier, as we like to say.
+Not to beat you over the head with lighting terminology.
 But these distinctions are important, so let's take a second to define what, exactly, all of this means.

 What is average rated life?

 As defined in our downloadable lighting glossary, average rated life is:

 "An average rating, in hours, indicating when 50 percent of a large group of lamps has failed (operated at nominal lamp voltage and current).
 Manufacturers use three hours per start for fluorescent lamps and 10 hours per start for HID lamps when performing lamp life testing procedures.
 Every lamp type has a unique mortality curve that depicts its average rated life."

 This is the de facto metric for measuring the life expectancy of traditional light sources.
 LEDs, however, follow a different method for measuring life expectancy called lumen maintenance.